ENI6M4/Socialism/README.md

 <br>
 <a href="https://medium.com/@erin_gallagher/social-media-automation-information-warfare-by-the-venezuelan-opposition-9cdb407492f8"> -- Information Warfare By the Venezuelan Opposition </a>
 <br>
-<a href="https://www.eldiario.es/zonacritica/Venezuela-Twitter-orgia-desinformativa_6_229987023.html"> -- Pictures of Other Protests in Other Countries (Like Argentinia, Syria, Catalonia) Being Spread as Signs of Venezuelan Oppression Against Protestors (They even used a screenshot from a porn to show how police members allegedly sexually abuse protestors) </a>
+<a href="https://www.eldiario.es/zonacritica/Venezuela-Twitter-orgia-desinformativa_6_229987023.html"> -- False Pictures of Venezuela </a>
 <br>
 <a href="https://www.youtube.com/watch?v=zWFy-QtHYy8"> -- The US Backed Coup in Venezuela </a>
 <br>